 For more information on any of the following options, please contact 919-762-6628.

 Donate with your credit card through our secure, online processing system.
 The donor is entitled to an income tax deduction of the entire amount of the gift, providing deductions are itemized and do not exceed certain limits.
 Give online now.

 The most direct way to support Durham Library Foundation is through a gift by either cash, check or charge.
 The donor is entitled to an income tax deduction of the entire amount of the gift, providing deductions are itemized and do not exceed certain limits.
 Checks should be made payable to Durham Library Foundation.
 Download a gift form (PDF).

 Many companies offer matching gift programs.
-Donors may contact their employers’ human resources departments or the library’s Development Officer for details.
+Donors may contact their employers’ human resources departments or the library’s Development Administrator for details.

 Establishing a permanent endowment in your name or the name of a loved one is a wonderful way to provide ongoing funds to Durham County Library.
 With this type of fund, a percentage of the earned income is used to carry out the purpose of the endowment while the principal remains intact.

 - A named fund may be created in the unrestricted endowment category with a gift of $25,000 or more.

 - A named fund may be created for one of our existing restricted endowments with a gift of $50,000 or more.
 Please contact the Development Administrator at 919-762-6628 for information on restricted endowments or questions about endowments in general.